Our insurrection will not be televised

 • Forging mergers may not work

-• Erasure of histories
+• Erasure or disruption of individual NGOs histories

 Option 3: Merging of complementary organisations